Why Your Last Mile Feels Like a Never-Ending Road Trip

 Common examples of last mile carriers in Canada include FedEx, UPS, DHL, Canpar.
 And in the U.S., examples of last mile carriers include USPS, FedEx, UPS.

-As a brand in 2024, you almost certainly know a little (or a lot) about last mile logistics.
+As a brand in 2025, you almost certainly know a little (or a lot) about last mile logistics.
 Still, some may be wondering: What is a last mile carrier?
 And why are last mile carriers important to my brand?

-Why are last mile carriers important?
+Why are last mile carrier services important?

 For brands, your last mile delivery logistics solutions can make or break the experience for shoppers.
 And if you’re outsourcing your final mile logistics, you’ll want to be sure you are working with a provider that will elevate the last mile for you and your shoppers.